jarkman/makevember-23-heat-staking/README.md

 # Design rules

-[TODO - needs many images]

 These are the rules I’ve converged on over these experiments.
 I’m sure there are many other ways to do this but this worked for me and is probably a sensible place to start.
+All my tests were in ASA and TPU, but I expect the techniques will work identically in other materials.

 I used these shapes: